Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-One specific example is given by the important differences between the two models with respect to \sbs{3}, \sbs{8}, and, to a lesser extent, \sbs{5}.
-The first two signatures show a similar pattern of mutations at C$>$A and T$>$A motifs, which naturally leads to a higher \emph{a priori} uncertainty in the attribution probability.
-Indeed, \sbs{8} has been posited to originate from homologous recombination deficiencies, but, unlike \sbs{3}, experimental validation for the claim has not been achieved yet.
-In \cref{fig:supervised_results}c, which displays the posterior for the intensity function in region \texttt{chr1:150000000-160000000} for patient DO220823 and mutation type $i = \mathrm{A[C>A]C}$, we see that such unclear attribution might be related to a higher propensity of \sbs{8} to appear in heteochromatic regions characterized by later replication timing.
+Specific examples include differences in attributions to \sbs{3}, \sbs{8}, and, to a lesser extent, \sbs{5}.
+The first two signatures show a similar pattern of mutations at C$>$A and T$>$A substitutions, which naturally leads to a higher \emph{a priori} uncertainty in the attribution probability. \sbs{8} has been posited to originate from homologous recombination deficiencies \citet{Singh2020}, but, unlike \sbs{3}, experimental validation for this conjecture has not been achieved yet.
+In \cref{fig:supervised_results}c, which displays the posterior for the intensity function in region \texttt{chr1:150000000-160000000} for patient DO220823 and mutation type $i = \mathrm{A[C>A]C}$, we see that such unclear biological identification might be related to a higher propensity of \sbs{8} to appear in heteochromatic regions characterized by later replication timing.
 The three ticks between the facets indicate the genomic position where mutations were detected in the region.
-We smoothed the intensity using a rolling mean with a 10-region window to aid visualization.
-Our model attributes the first mutation to \sbs{3}, since it falls in an area characterized by early replication timing, with strong peaks of H3K36me3 and low values of H3K9me3 and H3K27me3.
-Meanwhile, the other two mutations are detected in regions of predominantly late replication timing, which causes a spike in activity for \sbs{8}.
-Interestingly, this activity drops dramatically when H3K36me3 is high, which leads to the two dips in the predicted \sbs{8} activity following the third mutation.
-Hence, our results validate the recent findings of \citet{Singh2020} about \sbs{8}, showing the advantages of the \textsc{ppf} framework.
+In the plot, we smooth the intensity using a rolling mean with a 10-region window to aid visualization.
+PPF attributes the first mutation to \sbs{3}, since it falls in a region characterized by early replication timing, with strong peaks of H3K36me3 and low values of H3K9me3 and H3K27me3.
+Meanwhile, the other two mutations are detected in regions of predominantly late replication timing, leading PPF to attribute them to \sbs{8} due to the higher predicted activity of that signature.
+Interestingly, this activity drops dramatically when H3K36me3 is high, which explains the two dips in the predicted \sbs{8} activity following the third mutation.
+Hence, our results validate the propensity of \sbs{8} to appear in late-replicating heterochromatic regions \citet{Singh2020}, demonstrating the advantages of the PPF framework.